Welcome to the Groe Park and Irfon Angling Club Website

 THE CLUB'S RIVER FISHING WILL BE CLOSED TO NON-COMPETITORS FOR THE GRAYLING OPEN ON 6 NOVEMBER 2016.

 Welcome to the Groe Park and Irfon Angling Club (GPIAC), located in the beautiful ancient market town of Builth Wells.

 The GPIAC is blessed with a wonderful variety of excellent fishing – both Game and Coarse.
-Salmon, Trout, Grayling, Chub and Dace are all in abundance; and now the Roach are making a comeback.
+Salmon, Trout, Grayling and Chub are abundant.
 We control over two miles of double and single bank fishing on the Wye and a mile of fishing on its tributary, the Irfon.
 Combined, these rivers offer a range of water types; from deep rocky pools to gravel flats.
 There is usually good fishing to be found somewhere on the club's water whatever its flow height.

 The Salmon fishing relies on high water to bring the fish up the river.
 When the Wye was a noted Spring river, high water (at any time of the year) would bring fish up; but in recent times the latter half of the season offers best potential to connect with a fish.
 On all but the highest water, the fly is the best option and modern Salmon fishing techniques are making more and more of the club's water productive.